You are currently viewing Pressure Washing vs. Soft Washing: Roof Cleaning Methods Compared

 What Is Soft Washing?

 Soft washing uses low-pressure water and specially formulated cleaning solutions to remove dirt, moss, and mildew.
-It’s designed for delicate surfaces like shingle or ceramic tile roofs.
+It’s commonly used in delicate roof surfaces where high-pressure washing way cause damage.

 Advantages of Soft Washing